 I'm sorry, I didn't have more time to spend on it.

 The tragedy is that what often follows is a great idea or terrific work.
 However, it may not be viewed from this lens if you've already apologized for it being substandard, Hurt says.

 The impact on your career

-Jenn DeWall, career and life coach and motivational speaker, agrees.
+Jenn DeWall, career and life coach, agrees.
 "Saying sorry too much can negatively impact your perception and reputation as a strong leader.
 Your boss or peers may make assumptions that you do not have a backbone and aren't willing to stand up for your work or ideas."

 Stopping the cycle of "I'm sorry"

-Christopher G. Fox, founder of Kindness Communication, a new venture focusing on promoting kindness to achieve better results and greater focus in organizations, says that to stop the habit, you need to first be cognizant of it happening, and second, imagine yourself not saying it.
+Christopher G. Fox, founder of Kindness Communication, says that to stop this habit, you need to first be cognizant of it happening, and second, imagine yourself not saying it.

 - If you know the topic of discussion in advance, rehearse stating your position without saying sorry a few times; say it out loud to yourself in the mirror at home the night before.

 - If you have a good ally in the mix often, ask them to be your 'sorry buddy' and point out to you after the fact that you've said it.